grackle-project/grackle/doc/source/Parameters.rst

    <https://ui.adsabs.harvard.edu/abs/1998ApJ...507..732B/abstract>`_
    multiplied by 2 for the mass of Deuterium).

+.. c:var:: float SolarMetalFractionByMass

+   The fraction of total gas mass in metals for a solar composition.
+   Default: 0.01295 (consistent with the default abundances in the Cloudy code).

 .. c:var:: int use_volumetric_heating_rate

    Flag to signal that an array of volumetric heating rates is being